 ❔Commonly asked questions

-If your fried rice turns out to be wet and mushy, chances are you have added too much water when cooking your rice.
-Take note of this, and reduce the amount of water used next time making rice.
+If your fried rice turns out to be wet and mushy, you may have unintentionally added too much moisture to your fried rice.
+Make sure to drain veggies well after rinsing, and avoid adding too much liquid seasonings.

-If you are using freshly cooked rice that still has yet to cool down, the grains might also clump together while frying.
+If you use freshly cooked rice that has yet to cool down, the grains might also clump together while frying.
 To fix this, spread your rice out and let it cool down completely before using it.

 📖 Recipe